liadbiz/Leetcode-Solutions/README.md

 This is solution set of problems on [leetcode](https://leetcode.com/) which contains python and cpp version.

-This project will try to supply as many way to solv one problem.
+This project will try to supply as many way to solve one problem.

 ## Contact